sandeepc/sandeepc.github.io/_posts/2014-05-18-static-sites.md

 ---
 layout: post
-title: Three Reasons to Use Static Sites and Get Down to Business.
+title: Three Reasons to Use Static Sites and Get Down to Business
 description: "Static sites make it easy to setup very sophisticated sites, let you focus on content and scale as needed."
 category: posts
 tags: [Static Sites, Jekyll]